Hemifacial spasm

-Signs & Symptoms
+Signs and symptoms

 The first sign of hemifacial spasm is typically muscle movement in the patient's eyelid and around the eye.
 It can vary in intensity.
 The intermittent twitching of the eyelid, which can result in forced closure of the eye which gradually spreads to the muscles of the lower part of the face (Typical form- See Image).
 In atypical form the spasms start in the cheekbone area and spreads to the eyelid.
 Ultimately, all the muscles on that side are affected, nearly all the time.
 This sometimes causes the mouth to be pulled to the side.
 Experts have linked hemifacial spasm to facial nerve injury, Bell's palsy and tumors.
 Although the most frequent cause is a blood vessel pressing on the facial nerve at the spot where it leaves the patient's brain stem, sometimes there is no known cause.
 When the affected individual is younger than 40, doctors suspect an underlying cause such as multiple sclerosis.